 Best Practices for Managing 404 Error Pages

 According to Google, 404 is normal and there are pages on the Google website which returns a 404 error.
-Despite the position of Google which suggests that 404 pages will not affect page ranking is a consolation, 404 pages are not good for website reputation and need to be addressed.
-However, Google has been trying to communicate that 404s, page not found results, are a normal part of the web.
+Google says suggests 404 pages will not affect page ranking, that is a consolation of some sort, however, 404 error pages are not good for website reputation and need to be addressed.
+Google has been trying to communicate that 404s, page not found results, are a normal part of the web.
 Pages don't always live forever.
 404s are not a bad thing, they are a normal thing.
-Of course, you don't want to return a 404 for a page that should exist, but a normal 404 is, um, normal.
+Of course, you don't want to return a 404 for a page that should exist.

 This statement came on Twitter this morning in response to that question.
 Here it is:

 404x status codes are not a sign of a low quality site, it just means there are certain URLs on your site that do not exist and that is okay.

 Like we have said earlier that you need not worry about 404 pages, but, there are circumstances where 404 can really have very negative effects.
 Assuming you have 100 pages and about 600 of them are returning 404 pages.
 This is especially possible when you have redesigned your website creating a lot of broken links.
 Technically, this can be harmful from a user point of view and Google follow users so it could eventually have a negative SEO effect on your page.

 There are two potentially dangerous 404 conditions: The soft 404 and when a 404 url has valuable links.
 In the case of a soft 404, the search engines continue to index the page.
 It is recommended that you correct the soft 404 condition with a good page match and in the case of a valuable link, you can contact the website managers to do a proper link correction after you have returned the related link on your site.